 Multiple versions of PHP on the same web server

-Linux Personal published on Wednesday, January 18, 2023 (4 months, 2 weeks, and 5 days ago)
+Linux Personal published on Wednesday, January 18, 2023 (one year, 6 months, and one week ago)

 For better or worse I administer my own web server / web-services.
 I actually quite enjoy this, but I'm not a professional, which means sometimes I learn things the hard way, and sometimes I make mistakes.
 I recently installed an invoicing system, which needed PHP 8.1+.
 Most of my web applications run on 7.4, specifically mediawiki.
 I would prefer it if everything was on 8.1 and I'm slowly getting there.